 its programs and services.

-DETC Military Student Advantages
+DETC Corporate and Student Advantages

 Why are DETC schools a good choice

-The affordability and flexibility of distance education
+competitive advantage.
+The affordability and flexibility

-of both the military and the servicemember.
+the educational needs of both the company and the employee.

-DETC members' tuition is generally well
+Their tuition is generally well below most institutions

-programs are offered through distance learning, they enable
+through distance learning, they enable your employees

 Their programs range from short training courses to full